Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Where is Guanziling?

-Guanziling hot spring village is located in Baihe district (白河區) in the northeastern corner of Tainan County in Southern Taiwan.
-It is actually closer to Chiayi City (15 kilometers as the crow flies) than Tainan City (40 kilomters).
+Guanziling hot spring village is located in Baihe district (白河區) in the northeastern corner of Tainan City in Southern Taiwan.
+It is actually closer to Chiayi city center (15 kilometers as the crow flies) than Tainan city center (40 kilomters).

 Guanziling is a few kilometers east of the point where the coastal plains of Western Taiwan meet the forested foothills that lead up to some of the highest peaks of Taiwan in Yushan National Park.